CERTCC/Vultron/docs/howto/process_implementation.md

 {% include-markdown "../includes/not_normative.md" %}

-Integrating the MPCVD protocol into everyday MPCVD operations requires each Participant to consider how their business processes interact with the individual [RM](../topics/process_models/rm/index.md), [EM](../topics/process_models/em/index.md), and [CS](../topics/process_models/cs/index.md), process models, respectively.
+Integrating the Vultron Protocol into everyday MPCVD operations requires each Participant to consider how their business processes interact with the individual [RM](../topics/process_models/rm/index.md), [EM](../topics/process_models/em/index.md), and [CS](../topics/process_models/cs/index.md), process models, respectively.
 Here we offer some thoughts on where such integration might begin.